lotaibe/LotaIbe/README.md

 ### Hi
-I’m interested in harnessing big data for finance and also passionate about Education.
+I’m interested in backend services and building reliable systems that scales.

-- 🔭 I’m currently working on intelligent algorithms at Bournemouth University
+- 🔭 I’m currently working on building performant and scalable backend technology in the Financial Services industry
-- 🌱 I’m currently learning ML Workflows
+- 🌱 I’m currently learning Distributed Architectures and CPU/Memory/Disk Profiling
 - 👯 I’m looking to collaborate on Social Impact/FinTech projects
 - 💬 Ask me about anything about STEM Education and making a career switch to Tech.